 Blueberries are a popular, delicious fruit.

-They are a good source of vitamin K1, vitamin C, manganese and several other beneficial plant compounds like anthocyanins.
+They’re a good source of vitamin K1, vitamin C, manganese, and several other beneficial plant compounds like anthocyanins.

-Consuming blueberries on a regular basis may help prevent heart disease, improve brain health and help moderate blood sugar levels.
+Eating blueberries on a regular basis may prevent heart disease, improve brain health, and help moderate blood sugar levels.